Work Study in The Community

 If you are serving as a volunteer or unpaid intern with a public-serving, nonprofit organization that is not on the Approved Organizations list, the organization may complete and submit to the Office of Financial Aid the Community Service Learning Agreement Form and a job description for you to receive your FCWS funding, if eligible.

 The amount of hours you work will be determined by the amount of your work study award and the current, pre-determined hourly wage.
 Most students work about 8-10 hours per week.
 Your hourly wage will be no lower than the current minimum wage.
 You can confirm the work study wage through the Office of Financial Aid.

-Once you have decided with which nonprofit organization you will be working, you will provide your employer with a copy of the Federal Work Study Agreement, which they will complete and return to you, and which you will return to the Office of Financial Aid.
-When you turn in the form, you will receive information on time sheet and payroll processing so that you can begin working and getting paid.
-You will turn a time sheet in to the Office of Financial Aid according to a schedule and will be paid by Millersville University's Student Payroll Office every other week.
-However, your site supervisor will need to sign your time sheet.
+Once you have secured a volunteer placement with a community partner organization, you will need to follow the instructions for becoming a student employee of the Office of Financial Aid and complete the necessary background clearances.
+Once you are cleared to serve, you will receive information on time sheet and payroll processing so that you can begin getting paid.
+You will submit a time sheet to the Office of Financial Aid according to the University payroll schedule and you will be paid by Millersville University's Student Payroll Office every other week.
+Your site supervisor at the community organization will need to sign your time sheet.

 Nonprofit community organizations are usually understaffed and depend on every person in the organization, including volunteers, to meet their commitments.
 If you are absent, it will affect others.
-If you are unable to go to your volunteer assignment or job, you must contact your supervisor so that he or she can adjust work schedules.
+If you are unable to go to your volunteer assignment or job, you must contact your supervisor so they can adjust work schedules.
 If you leave unexpectedly halfway through the semester, your departure will create more work for someone else to do.
 Make sure you plan your schedule carefully so that you can meet your commitment to the organization and the people with whom you will be working.